Looking for new strategies to build more relevant high-quality links to your content?

-Link building is the most challenging element of SEO.
+Link building is one of the most challenging aspects of SEO.

-Yet, it also has one of the biggest impacts on where your site ranks in the SERPs.
+But it also has a HUGE impact on where your site ranks in the SERPs.

 Backlinks aren’t going anywhere any time soon.

 After studying 1 million SERP results, this study found the number of domains linking to a page correlated with rankings more than any other factor:

 Don’t take my (or the many, many studies) word for it.
 Type any keyword into Ahrefs Keyword Explorer and look at the top 10 ranking pages:

 I guarantee the top ranking pages will have a ton of links (assuming the keywords have significant search volume, of course).

 In this post, I’ll walk you through 21 easy-to-follow link building strategies to build a boat load of high quality links to your site…FAST 🙂

 I've used each of these tactics to build white hat backlinks to client websites, and steadily grow the link profile of this blog: